shinshARK/shinshARK/README.md

 - **Field of Study:** Computer Science Student
 - **Interests:** Backend Development, Fullstack in general, Linux administration, and Capture the Flag competitions!

+Currently pivoting and learning about mobile development with react-native on an internship!

 ---

 ## 💻 Tools & Technologies